ECE3400Team17/ECE3400_Team17/lab1.md

-## Part5: Assemble and Run Your Robot
+## Part 6: Assemble and Run Your Robot
 Our assembled robot:

 ![](./images/Lab1/assembled_bot.jpg)